contiamo/operational-scripts/PULL_REQUEST_TEMPLATE.md

 <!-- Describe what changes are proposed -->

-# Please try to break
+# How to Test / Please try to break

 <!-- What should be tested? -->